I’ve been writing a series of very short articles that are about weird business ideas that are making people money.

 An interesting point here, the original guys who started The Wedding Wagon sold out.
 They thought they would franchise the idea.
 Unfortunately, they didn’t plan the exit very well and then went to Shark Tank to try to sell the idea.
 If you’re interested, you can click here to see the rest of the story.

 We’ve all had that, “Why didn’t I think of that,” moment.
 Well, this next weird business idea is so far-fetched that I think almost everyone would have dropped it like it’s hot in the planning stages – but we all would have been wrong.

 The Potato Parcel is a company that ships potatoes to your doorsteps.
 And these aren’t just any potatoes.
 These potatoes have messages written on the with Sharpie markers.
 Some of them have pictures attached to them as well.
 Those are called Potato Pals.

 Need a Mother’s Day gift?
 How about a potato that says, “Love you, mom!
 From your little Spud.”

 Or how about, “Happy Birthday Babe!
 Now cook this up for me.”
 I’m pretty sure this wouldn’t go over in my house and the website specifically says not to eat the potatoes.

 Do you think this business is crazy?
-Well they sold over $200,000 worth of potatoes their first year and you can watch the video of two Sharks from Shark Tank fight over the idea.
+Well, they sold over $200,000 worth of potatoes their first year and you can watch the video of two Sharks from Shark Tank fighting over the idea.